picocms/picocms.github.io/_docs/creating-content.md

 If a file cannot be found, the file `content/404.md` will be shown.
 You can add `404.md` files to any directory.
 So, for example, if you wanted to use a special error page for your blog, you could simply create `content/blog/404.md`.

+Pico strictly separates contents of your website (the Markdown files in your `content` directory) and how these contents should be displayed (the Twig templates in your `themes` directory).
+However, not every file in your `content` directory might actually be a distinct page.
+For example, some themes (including Pico's default theme) use some special "hidden" file to manage meta data (like `_meta.md` in Pico's sample contents).
+Some other themes use a `_footer.md` to represent the contents of the website's footer.
+The common point is the `_`: all files and directories prefixed by a `_` in your `content` directory are hidden.
+These pages can't be accessed from a web browser, Pico will show a 404 error page instead.

 As a common practice, we recommend you to separate your contents and assets (like images, downloads, etc.).
 We even deny access to your `content` directory by default.
 If you want to use some assets (e.g. a image) in one of your content files, you should create an `assets` folder in Pico's root directory and upload your assets there.
 You can then access them in your Markdown using `%base_url%/assets/` for example: `![Image Title](%base_url%/assets/image.png)`

 ### Text File Markup